Working Holiday Visa

-The Working Holiday Arrangement is designed to promote international interaction and enhance the friendly relationship between Japan and its partner countries/regions by providing opportunities for young people to deepen their understanding about the partner countries/regions.
+The Working Holiday Arrangement is meant to promote international exchange and enhance the friendly relationship between Japan and its partner countries and regions by providing opportunities for young people to deepen their understanding about the partner countries and regions.

-Working Holiday makers are allowed to work for a certain period of their stay only in order to supplement their travel funds and cover associated costs.
+Working Holiday makers are allowed to work for a certain period of their stay only in order to supplement their travel funds and cover other costs.

 The primary purpose of an applicant’s stay should be a holiday and not to work in Japan.
 Those who intend to mainly work in Japan cannot apply for the Working Holiday Visa.
-If an applicant’s aim is to mainly work he or she should consider applying for an employment visa instead.
+If an applicant’s aim is to mainly work they should apply for a work visa instead.

 2. Eligibility to participate in the Working Holiday

-2. An applicant must be aged between 18-30 (inclusive) at the time of the application and must never have previously obtained a Japanese Working Holiday Visa.
+2. An applicant must be aged between 18-30 (until the day you turn 31) at the time of the application and must never have previously obtained a Japanese Working Holiday Visa.

-3. For married/de facto couples applications are only accepted provided they both meet the eligibility requirements and not accompanying dependants.
+3. For married/de facto couples, applications are only accepted provided they both meet the visa requirements and do not have any accompanying dependants.

 4. An applicant must be in good health and of good character.

-5. An applicant must possess a reasonable amount of funds for his or her maintenance during the initial period of stay in Japan.
-The minimum amount for a single person is A$2500 and for a married/de facto couple is A$3500.
+5. An applicant must possess a reasonable amount of funds for their initial period of stay in Japan.
+The minimum amount for a single person is A$2500 and for a married/de-facto couple is A$3500.

-3. Flight details to Japan and back to Australia from an accredited travel agent or airline, preferably in English and with your name on it.
-A one-way ticket or reservation is acceptable if you have sufficient funds to purchase the return flight later on.
+- Flight details to Japan and back to Australia from an accredited travel agent or airline, in English and with your name on it.
+A one-way ticket is acceptable if you have sufficient funds to purchase the return flight later on.

 5. "Proposed schedule"

-The schedule for the first 6 months must be completed without any “As above”, “Unknown” or other such marks.
+- The schedule for the first 6 months must be completed without “As above”, “Unknown” etc.